ITensor/website/docs/course/main.md

-# ITensor Tutorial #
+# 📝  ITensor Mini-Course #

-Tutorial slides on the basics of ITensor and working with matrix product states.
+Slides on the basics of ITensor and working with matrix product states.
-Each tutorial has accompanying code in the `tutorial/` subdirectory of the ITensor distribution.
+Each lecture has accompanying code in the `tutorial/` subdirectory of the ITensor distribution.

 <!-- * Introduction.
 Tensors. &nbsp;  [\[slides\]](docs/tutorial/00_Intro_Tensors.pdf) -->